St Andrew Bobola Church, Hammersmith: History

-To the left of the entrance is the Lady chapel dedicated to Our Lady of Kozielsk, whose original image in Poland was crowned by Pope John Paul II in 1997.
+To the right of the entrance (when facing the church from the exterior) is the Lady chapel dedicated to Our Lady of Kozielsk, whose original image in Poland was crowned by Pope John Paul II in 1997.

+The pipe organ is situated on the liturgical west gallery and was built in 1901 by Henry Jones and Sons of London.
+The instrument maintains the original tubular pneumatic action and comprises 18 stops over two manuals and pedals.
+The organ is featured in a video recording of Bach Prelude and Fugue in D Minor BMV554 performed by leading British organist Jonathan Scott (Scott Brothers Duo).
+The recording from 6th June 2025 is available on YouTube.

 The church is considered a building of architectural heritage.
 It is listed with the Hammersmith and Fulham Historic Buildings Group.
 In 2008 the parish priest was presented with a prestigious conservation award for the Church from the Hammersmith Society.

 Smolensk Air disaster

 The parish and the entire Polish community in West London were shocked and saddened to learn that the fourth parish priest of St Andrew's, Mgr.
 Bronisław Gostomski had died in the Smolensk air disaster on 10 April 2010.
 He had been aboard the Polish Airforce Russian-built Tupolev Tu-154 aircraft carrying the delegation of notable Poles intending to visit the Katyn site on the 70th anniversary of the Massacre, when the plane crashed near the Russian city of Smolensk.
 There were no survivors and the cause of the disaster remains unexplained.